oleksmaistrenko/notarandom.site/about.md

 layout: page
 ---

-This is an about page.
+This is a page with a map.

 {% include map.html %}